adarshUC/Fun/README.md

   <b>
          DISCLAIMER!
 READ THE FOLLOWING BEFORE DOWNLOADING</b>

-    First of all tbis program is just made for FUN purpose only!!
+    First of all this program is just made for FUN purpose only!!
-    This Program can help you to take a OP revenge or to flirt a girl so Do it on your own RISK! xD This program uses pyautogui so your cursor should be ready after runing it.
+    It can help you to take a OP revenge or to flirt a girl so Do it on your own RISK! xD It uses pyautogui so your cursor should be ready after runing it.
     Meanwhile your cursor should be in text field where the program will start sending messages.
 </h1>